North Halmahera languages: Genetic and areal relations

-Holton and Klamer (2018: 626) do not unequivocally accept the genealogical unity of West Papuan, but note that the more restricted "West Papuan" proposal, linking North Halmahera with West Bird's Head in particular (and also the Yapen (Yawa) languages), appears to be particularly convincing.
+At the turn of the 19th century, the NH languages had already been recognized as a highly divergent (but perhaps Austronesian) group.
+Their non-Austronesian character was finally demonstrated by Hendrik van der Veen in 1915.
+The structural similarities between NH and certain Papuan families in Melanesia were noted as far back as 1900, and an early version of the West Papuan family was proposed by H.K.J.
+Cowan (1957–1965), linking NH with the Bird's Head languages, among others (based on lexical and morphemic evidence).
+Holton and Klamer (2018: 626) do not unequivocally accept the genealogical unity of West Papuan, but note that the more restricted "West Papuan" proposal, linking NH with West Bird's Head in particular (and also the Yapen/Yawa languages), appears to be particularly convincing.

-Ternate, Tidore, West Makian, and Sahu have received extensive Austronesian influence in terms of grammar.
-Bert Voorhoeve noted a set of lexical similarities between the North Halmahera languages and the Central Papuan languages of the south coast of Papua New Guinea, possibly arising from potential language contact.
+The family has a demonstrable Austronesian stratum, with the ancestral language having received lexical influence from an unnamed Philippine language (or languages).
+There are also borrowings of probable Central Maluku origin, as well as Oceanic ones; in particular, Voorhoeve (1982) has noted a set of lexical similarities between NH and the Central Papuan languages of the south coast of Papua New Guinea.
+In addition, Ternate, Tidore, West Makian, and Sahu have adopted many elements of Austronesian grammar; however, other languages of the family are rather conservative, having preserved the SOV word order, the use of postpositions, as well as the use of object and subject prefixes.
+The presence of archaic typological features sharply distinguishes these languages from other West Papuan languages, which generally have a left-headed syntactic structure.

 Internal classification

 The family is dialectally heterogeneous, with blurry lines between different languages.
 While different authors tend to disagree on the number of distinct languages identified, there is general accord regarding the internal subgrouping of the family.

 The classification used here is that of Voorhoeve 1988.

 West Makian is divergent due to heavy Austronesian influence.
 It was once classified as an Austronesian language.
 It should be distinguished from East Makian (Taba), an unrelated Austronesian language.

 There is a degree of mutual intelligibility between the Galela–Tobelo languages, and Voorhoeve 1988 considered them dialects of a language he called Northeast Halmaheran, though most speakers consider them to be distinct languages.
+They are probably best considered separate languages, as mutual intelligibility testing appears to be skewed by the cultural practice of multilingualism.

 Ternate and Tidore are generally treated as separate languages, though there is little Abstand involved, and the separation appears to be based on sociopolitical grounds.
 Voorhoeve groups these idioms together as varieties of a unitary "Ternate-Tidore" language, while Miriam van Staden classifies them as distinct languages.
 Other North Halmahera languages, such as Galela and Tobelo, have received significant influence from Ternate, a historical legacy of the dominance of the Ternate Sultanate in the Moluccas.
 Many Ternate loanwords can be found in Sahu.

-Vocabulary comparison

-The following basic vocabulary words are from the Trans-New Guinea database: